 DEBERT – The future of an after-school children’s program in Debert is in jeopardy.

-Debert Baptist Church has been providing the program, which benefits up to 50 children from Debert Elementary School, for two years from 2:30 to 5:30 p.m. on school days.
+Debert Baptist Church has been providing the program, which benefits up to 50 children from Debert Elementary School.

 However, the church can no longer afford to offer the program by itself, said Pastor Bill Martin in an email to the Truro Daily News.
-He added it costs at least $20,000 a year to provide crafts, food, activities, heating, lighting and related children’s services, as well as pay two people to oversee the program.
-Martin said the community needs to help the initiative or it will not return in time for school next week.
+He added it costs at least $20,000 a year to provide crafts, food, activities, heating, lighting and related children’s services.

-“As people of faith, we saw a need and responded.
+“As people of faith, we saw a need and responded as we are called to do.
 However … we knew we could not do it alone,” said Martin in the email.
-“We run a deficit each year and it’s not appropriate for the church to do that because it then puts the church in jeopardy.
-We’ve seen community fundraisers … and (donations) at times but it’s been hit and miss.”

 Karen Casey, the MLA for Colchester North, and Colchester County Coun.
 Doug MacInnes offered to canvass area businesses, asking for financial support.
 In addition, a number of community residents will encourage others to help.

-A report is expected on Friday indicating whether the program will continue.
+A report is expected on Friday indicating whether the program will live or die.